Involved Source Files Package balancer defines APIs for load balancing in gRPC.

 A SubConn represents a single connection to a gRPC backend service.

-connecting, Balancers must call Connect.
-If a connection re-enters IDLE,
+connection attempt, Balancers must call Connect.

-Balancers must call Connect again to trigger a new connection attempt.
+If a connection re-enters IDLE, Balancers must call Connect again to trigger

-gRPC will try to connect to the addresses in sequence, and stop trying the
+addresses in sequence, and stop trying the remainder once the first

-This interface is to be implemented by gRPC.
-Users should not need their own
+NOTICE: This interface is intended to be implemented by gRPC, or intercepted

+An embedded SubConn must never be nil, or runtime panics will occur.
+Connect starts the connecting for this SubConn.
 GetOrBuildProducer returns a reference to the existing Producer for this

 ProducerBuilder in this SubConn, or, if one does not currently exist,

+in-progress RPCs are complete and the actual connection is closed.
 UpdateAddresses updates the addresses used in this SubConn.

 gRPC checks if currently-connected address is still in the new list.